toeverything/blocksuite/packages/docs/data-persistence.md

 page.addBlock('affine:page', { title: new Text('hello') });
 ```

 The document data will be automatically synchronized to IndexedDB.
 After the next refresh, the content of `affine:page` should appear directly on the page.
 If you want to use a WebSocket connection, you can achieve the same persistence effect with very similar code logic by switching or using providers simultaneously.
-As BlockSuite leverages Yjs as its underlying data structure, you can reuse the [Connection Providers](https://docs.yjs.dev/ecosystem/connection-provider) or the [Database Providers providers](https://docs.yjs.dev/ecosystem/database-provider) from the Yjs ecosystem.
+As BlockSuite leverages Yjs as its underlying data structure, you can reuse the [connection providers](https://docs.yjs.dev/ecosystem/connection-provider) or the [database providers](https://docs.yjs.dev/ecosystem/database-provider) from the Yjs ecosystem.

 ::: tip